Armed domestic abuse suspect identified as 37-year-old Duluth man

 PREVIOUSLY Domestic abuse suspect shot, killed, following standoff in Duluth

-The Minnesota Department of Public Safety Bureau of Criminal Apprehension is conducting an investigation on the incident and will provide more information after a preliminary investigation.
+The Minnesota Department of Public Safety Bureau of Criminal Apprehension is conducting an investigation on the incident and will provide more information, including the names of law enforcement personnel who used force, after a preliminary investigation.

 According to the St. Louis County Sheriff's Office felony warrant list, a judge issued warrants for Conwell's arrest in April 2020 related to a violation or probation warrant connected to second-degree assault charges.
 In October 2020 a judge issued two more warrants for failure to appear at a hearing.

-Note: This article was updated at 5:28 p.m. on Feb.
-27 with information from a release from the Minnesota Bureau of Criminal Apprehension.
-It was originally posted at 3:45 p.m.